AgustinStringa/AgustinStringa/README.md

 - 👋 Hi, I’m @AgustinStringa
 - 👀 I’m interested in: Web Design, Programming and Engineering
-- 🌱 I’m currently learning: ReactJS, NodeJS and .NET
+- 🌱 I’m currently learning: Angular, NodeJS and .NET
 - 💞️ I’m looking to collaborate: on any project, everything is useful
 - 📫 How to reach me: stringagustin1@gmail.com